-We’re celebrating mixed breeds, which are sometimes called Mutts, because July 31 is National Mutt Day!
-We like big Mutts and we cannot lie!
-(Sorry, we couldn't resist).
-Don't worry, we like little Mutts too!
+We’re celebrating mixed breeds, which are sometimes called Mutts, because there are two dates allocated for our favorite mixed breed dogs: July 31 and December 2.
+They are known as National Mutt Day!
+For our story, we will call them Mixed Breed Dogs.
 National Mutt Day was created to embrace, save and celebrate our mixed breed dogs.
 What exactly is a Mutt?
 How do they differ from designer dogs and what are the most common types out there?
-Wouldn't it make sense that a majority of the dogs out there are Mixed breed?
-And if all dogs have specific health problems, what are the Mixed breed's top health problems?
-Spoiler alert: when you mix breeds, you get the best of each breed, but also the health problems associated with them.
+Think about it: a majority of the dogs out there are Mixed breed dogs.
+If all dogs have specific health problems, what are the Mixed breed's top health problems?
+Spoiler alert: when you mix breeds, you get the best of each breed, but you also the health problems associated with them.
 This is why mixed breeds are a high-risk dog for getting a joint disease of arthritis in dogs.

-Learn all this and more as you read this tribute to all the Mutts we love ...
+Learn about this, including what the top mixed breed dogs are and much more as you read this tribute to all the Mutts we love ...

 What’s a Mutt?